Fohdeesha/quanta-brocade/documentation/revert.md

 ```

 After some dots it should say ```Done```.
 You now have u-boot stored in onboard flash.
 Now we need to copy it to RAM, then to the final boot sector.

+**Note:** If you get a TFTP timeout error even though you're sure a cable is plugged into the management port, see the [management port section](http://brokeaid.com/mgmt/) for info on how to force a connection.

 Copy our ```quanta``` file to a location in RAM: